|

 Sometimes overcoming a lack of motivation is simply a matter of mindset and powering through.
 Other times, though, it’s a sign of something else that your mind and body are trying to tell you.

 So start by asking yourself why you might be feeling uninspired.
 Are you tired?
 Stressed?
 Hungry?
 Not feeling well physically or emotionally?
-It’s possible you may be ignoring some basic needs that need your attention first.
+You may be ignoring some basic needs that need your attention first.

 If your lack of inspiration stems from the project itself, revisit why you started it in the first place.
 Does that reason still matter?
 If it does, reminding yourself why you started can help restore motivation to keep going.